-Formulate community performance goals in time Make a distinction between short-term (construction) goals, goals that will be realized in the use phase, as well as goals for the end-of-life or transformation phase.

-- Share ambitions to enable co-creation

-Visions supported and adopted by all stakeholders, at minimum the occupants, stand the test of time better.

-- > Involve, guide and train
+- Formulate community performance goals in time Make a distinction between short-term (construction) goals, goals that will be realized in the use phase, as well as goals for the end-of-life or transformation phase. - > Share ambitions to enable co-creation Visions supported and adopted by all stakeholders, at the very least the occupants, stand the test of time better. - > Involve, guide and train

 New technologies, monitoring and lifestyle support programs help reach high sustainability levels.
-By guiding maintenance and construction workers as well as users to share the vision helps with both with technical innovations and 'soft' strategies such as behaviour change.
+Guiding maintenance and construction workers as well as users to share the vision helps both technical innovation and 'soft' strategies such as behaviour change.